microsoft/msticpy-lab/README.md

 This repo contains the code and data for an interactive lab in which to learn about [MSTICPy](https://github.com/microsoft/msticpy).<br>
 If you don't know anything about MSTICPy it is recommended that you start by reading [our documentation over at ReadTheDocs](https://msticpy.readthedocs.io/en/latest/)<br>

 Once you understand what MSTICPy is you are ready to jump into the lab, the main component of which is a Jupyter Notebook.
 If you wish you can download this repo and run the notebook locally.
-However, a much easier experience is to click the button below to launch the lab using [Binder](https://mybinder.org/) this will load the notebook in a preconfigured environment that you can access straight from the browser without any setup required.
+However, a much easier experience is to click the 'Launch Binder' button below to launch the lab using [Binder](https://mybinder.org/) this will load the notebook in a preconfigured environment that you can access straight from the browser without any setup required.
 The notebook contains all instructions and resources required for the lab.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/microsoft/msticpy-lab/HEAD?filepath=MSTICPy_Lab.ipynb)